You have no items in your shopping cart.

 The making of the fabric that we all know today requires several steps.
 The cotton lint is combed, and the seeds are removed before the fibers are woven into lengths.
 The lengths are spun into threads, and finally, the threads are woven into fabrics before dying, cutting and being made into cloth.

-Prior to the invention of the cotton gin, which is believed to revolutionize farming over a century ago, all of the steps involved in cotton production were very labour-intensive.
+Prior to the invention of the cotton gin, which is believed to revolutionize farming over a century ago, all of the steps involved in cotton production were very labor-intensive.
 From picking to combing, from spinning to weaving, all steps were done by hand.
 If you asked where does cotton come from a hundred years ago, the answer would be very different than it is today.